-6.1 Permit to Excavate or Obstruct in Highway Right-Of-Way
+6.1 Permit to Excavate in or Obstruct Highway Right-Of-Way

 Requirements for work within the Town Right-Of-Way are described in Chapter 53 of the Code of the Town of Avon.
-In general, all persons or contractors performing construction activities within existing Town Right-Of-Ways shall obtain an Excavation Permit to Excavate from the Engineering Department.
+In general, all persons or contractors performing construction activities within existing Town Right-Of-Ways shall obtain an Excavation Permit from the Engineering Department.